Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Schedule Analysis

-- The Wolverines' best win this season came in a 76-68 victory against the No. 19 North Carolina Tar Heels on December 20.
+- The Wolverines' signature victory this season came against the North Carolina Tar Heels, a team ranked inside the AP's Top 25 (No. 20).
+The Wolverines brought home the 76-68 win at a neutral site on December 20.

-- The Wolverines have tied for the 18th-most Quadrant 1 victories in the nation (seven).
+- The Wolverines have seven wins against Quadrant 1 teams, tied for the 18th-most in the nation.

 Michigan 2022-23 Best Wins